10 Internships for High School Students in Texas

 Eligibility: High school students part of the Frisco Independent School District, covering portions of Denton and Collin counties, including portions of Frisco, Little Elm, Plano, and McKinney.

-This selective internship, designed for a few outstanding individuals with a strong academic record and a genuine interest in research and medicine, provides hands-on training in a translational research lab.
+This selective internship provides training in a translational research lab.
 Each intern collaborates with a mentor based on their expertise, gaining valuable skills throughout the summer project.
-With guidance from Houston Methodist’s distinguished faculty, interns present their projects at a scientific poster symposium, showcasing their research to leading scientists, students, and staff.
-The program also includes a career and professional development curriculum, featuring scientific writing and essential tools for college applications.
+With guidance from Houston Methodist’s faculty, you will present your project at a scientific poster symposium, showcasing your research to scientists, students, and staff.
+The program also includes a career and professional development curriculum featuring scientific writing and essential tools for college applications.

 Cost/Stipend: No cost or stipend.
 Scholarships are available to cover room and board.